A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Discussion

-We identified the following research gaps within the current body of work and subsequently propose potential future trajectories and research opportunities to drive advancements in the domain of POI recommendations.
+Based on the trends observed in the collected papers and the discussed challenges, we identify certain research gaps within the current body of work.
+Correspondingly, we propose potential research opportunities to drive advancements in the domain of POI recommendation.

-\bmhead{Lack of exploration of diverse attributes from existing datasets} Based on the findings presented in Subsection \ref{Data Utilization and Trends in POI Recommendations}, it is evident that the majority of collected papers in the field of POI recommendations primarily rely on a limited set of attributes, predominantly derived from check-in data.
-While these attributes proved valuable in the recommendation process, there remains a lack of exploration concerning other important dimensions of data.

-Addressing the observed lack of diverse attribute exploration in current studies, future research could seek to incorporate underutilized attributes, such as demographic user information and comprehensive POI profiles (including cost and facilities information).
-Additionally, the integration of a wider range of contextual information, such as time, location and traffic, can lead to more relevant and tailored recommendations, enhancing the overall user experience.

-\bmhead{Insufficient exploration of heterogeneous data} Although the utilization of multiple data types to understand tourist preferences has become more and more prevalent in current research, due to the constraints posed by today's datasets, there remains a lack of a more comprehensive exploration towards integrating heterogeneous data sources.
-Therefore, a more comprehensive exploration and integration of heterogeneous data sources could lead to significantly improved POI recommendations.
-Future research could involve developing models that simultaneously consider the diverse dimensions of tourists, POIs, the interaction between tourists and POIs and context, hence enhancing the accuracy and effectiveness of recommendations.

-\bmhead{Limited investigation of short-term preferences} Although Figure~\ref{term} illustrates that some research efforts have started to focus on capturing short-term preferences of tourists, particularly through methods such as LSTM-based approaches, the current level of exploration appears limited.
-Specifically, there is a certain lack of profound research in defining the temporal aspects of short-term preferences in the context of POI recommendations.
-Time-based considerations and understanding of short-term preferences have not been extensively investigated within the field, indicating a research gap that requires further attention.

-The exploration of temporal aspects of short-term preferences could be enhanced in future studies to capture tourists' dynamic needs and interests better.
-More profound research about robust methods, such as attention mechanisms, are needed to effectively define and understand short-term preferences within the context of POI recommendations.